aguadotzn/DataScience-D3.js/README.md

 ## Description

-Adrian's quickcheat sheet for D3.js! 🚀
+Adrian's quick cheat sheet for [D3.js](https://d3js.org/)! 🚀

 ### 📝 What is _D3.js_?
+The D3 library (abbreviation of **Data Driven Documents**) is a library written in Javascript that allows the inclusion of graphs and visualizations of data in any standard web page.

 ## Prerequisites

 * You are familiar with HTML, the DOM, and CSS
 * Have a little programming experience already
+* Aren’t scared by unknown initialisms like CSV, SVG, or JSON

 ## Table of contents